nazrindaniell/GoTravel/README.md

 ### Add/edit a tour package

-1. On browser, navigate to `localhost/GoTravel/admin/adding_packages.php`
+1. On the browser, navigate to `localhost/GoTravel/admin/adding_packages.php`
 2. Fill in all the requirements and click the `Add Package` button.
 > [!NOTE]
-   > Make sure to enter the package details with the appropriate datatype for each input.
+> Make sure to enter each input's package details with the appropriate datatype.
-3. To edit an existing tour package, go to the top drop down menu and select the `Edit Selected Package` button.
-After finishing the editing, click the `Edit Package` button to save the edited package to the database.
+3. To edit an existing tour package, go to the top drop-down menu and select the `Edit Selected Package` button.
+After editing, click the `Edit Package` button to save the edited package to the database.

 ### Delete a tour package

-1. Navigate to `localhost/GoTravel/php/delete_packages.php`
+1. Navigate to `localhost/GoTravel/admin/delete_packages.php`
-2. Select a ticket that you want delete
+2. Select a ticket that you want to delete
 3. Click the `Delete Selected Package` button to delete the package.
+<br><br>

 ## :sunflower: Contribute